Part 19-Q — Esther LeBaron McDonald de Spencer —

 But Bill, always the diplomat, countered with, “Beulah is too young.
 I need to wait a couple more years.
 I don’t have money to support another wife right now.
 Can’t even afford to take her on a honeymoon.”

-So Daddy bribed Bill: “How’s about I help you out?
+But true-believing, brainwashed Daddy nevertheless bribed Bill: “How’s about I help you out?
 I’ll give you some money … more than enough to take my favorite daughter on a honeymoon for a week.
 How’d that be?”

 That money sounded good to penniless-pauper Bill.
-He had to rely too much on the purse strings of his first wife, Harolyn (Her parents sent her money regularly from “The States”), in order to keep his family afloat in the LeBaron colony while he worked to get his chicken business started, including a chicken packing plant for “pollos”/friers.
+He had to rely too much on the purse strings of his first wife Harolyn (Her parents sent her money regularly from “The States”) in order to keep his family afloat in the LeBaron colony while he worked to get his chicken business off the ground, including a chicken packing plant for “pollos”/friers.

 But wouldn’t you know, it was Ervil finding out about my parents trying to arrange my marriage to Bill that cemented the deal.
-More to come on this “deal.”
+More on “the deal” in the next blog.

 (Continued February 19, 2018: “My Memoir: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-R”)